Background and activities

 - Since 2008: Post doctor / research scientist, Institutt for kreftforskning og molekylærmedisin, Centre of Molecular Inflammation Research (CEMIR).

-- Member of the research group Molecular Mechanisms of Mycobacterial Infections
+- Member of the research group Molecular Mechanisms of Mycobacterial and HIV Infections

 - Research focus: Adaptive immune functions in mycobacterial infections; mycobacteria-specific T cell functions in HIV-infected individuals